 - It comes with several attachments making it simple to go from cleaning hardwood floors to area rugs to dusting hard to reach surfaces.
-The hardwood floor brush comes with soft bristles so you don’t have to worry about damaging your floors.
-The attachment for area rugs has 2 different height setting so you can adjust according to your rugs.
+The hardwood floor brush comes with soft bristles, so you don’t have to worry about damaging your floors.
+The attachment for area rugs has 2 different height settings so you can adjust according to your rugs.

 - Dust and debris are stored in a compartment in the canister (dirt tank) that is simple to empty.
 You don’t need to worry about periodically changing bags.

 - The power cord automatically retracts, making life easy when it comes time to store the vacuum.

 - It comes with a limited one year warranty, so you are covered if there is a malfunction not caused by misuse.
 View the warranty here.